 The Grand Jury's observations of public records management are not new, nor has this topic been ignored by the City.
 In fact, within her first 90 days on the job, City Manager Deanna Santana presented at the City Council Priority Setting Session in January 2018, her assessment of the state of the organization and reported publicly to the City Council on her findings of the high-risk administrative processes that require attention.
-Unfortunately, because other high-risk areas of service.
+Unfortunately, because other high-risk administrative processes existed, staff was strategic in its ability to drive change in many high-risk areas of service.